 In 1992, the first reported case of Baggio–Yoshinari syndrome (BYS) in Brazil was made in Cotia, São Paulo.

-In 2004, the book Lab 257: The Disturbing Story of the Government's Secret Plum Island Germ Laboratory was published, fueling conspiracy theories about Lyme disease being a biological weapon.
+In 2004, the book 'Lab 257: The Disturbing Story of the Government's Secret Plum Island Germ Laboratory' fueled conspiracy theories alleging that Lyme disease was a biological weapon originating in the Plum Island laboratory.

-A 2007 study suggests that Borrelia burgdorferi infections are endemic to Mexico, based on four cases reported between 1999 and 2000.
+A 2007 study suggests Borrelia burgdorferi infections are endemic to Mexico, based on four cases reported between 1999 and 2000.

-A 2008 review of published studies concluded that the presence of forests or forested areas was the only variable that consistently elevated the risk of Lyme disease.
+In 2008, a review of published studies concluded that the presence of forests or forested areas was the only variable that consistently elevated the risk of Lyme disease.

 In 2009, there were 973 confirmed cases of Lyme disease in the UK.